mikekazakov/habanero/README.md

 ========
 Open repo with some useful stuff I produce sometimes.
 Mostly C++ based and oriented for Mac(MacOSX/OSX/macOS) working environment (some stuff might work on iOS-based OSes as well).
-This code is using C++14 with some intrusions of coming C++17 via std::experimental.
+This code is C++14 with some intrusions of coming C++17 via std::experimental.
 The library also assumes x64 build targets.

 Habanero/CFStackAllocator.h